lmmx/polars-expr-hopper/README.md

 ## Features

 - **DataFrame-Level Filter Management**: Store multiple predicate functions on a DataFrame via the `.hopper` namespace.
-- **Apply When Ready**: Each filter is automatically applied once the DataFrame has all columns required by that filter.
+- **Apply When Ready**: Each expression is automatically applied once the DataFrame has all columns required by that expression.
 - **Namespace Plugin**: Access everything through `df.hopper.*(...)`—no subclassing or monkey-patching.
-- **Metadata Preservation**: Transformations called through `df.hopper.<method>()` keep the same filter hopper on the new DataFrame.
+- **Metadata Preservation**: Transformations called through `df.hopper.<method>()` keep the same expression hopper on the new DataFrame.
-- **No Central Orchestration**: Avoid fiddly pipeline step names or schemas—just attach your filters once, and they get applied in the right order automatically.
+- **No Central Orchestration**: Avoid fiddly pipeline step names or schemas—just attach your expressions once, and they get applied in the right order automatically.

 ## Usage